 What we love most about this testimonial is that we get to learn about JazzHR’s client, Kiip, before we even discover why they love JazzHR so much.
-The first half of the video is dedicated to depicting the company culture at Kiip, as well as describing the values the company holds—particularly when it comes to their hiring process.
+The first half of the video is dedicated to depicting the company culture at Kiip.
+It takes care in showing the values the company holds—particularly when it comes to their hiring process.

-In other words, we first get a clear and authentic picture about a business that uses JazzHR for its hiring process.
-We discover that JazzHR’s client base includes exceptional, value-driven businesses, and that their recruiting software lets their clients hold tight to their company values while employing JazzHR’s product.
-And because we become endeared to Kiip as we’re led through a brief tour of their business, we more readily endear ourselves to JazzHR’s product, which Kiip uses and trusts.
+In other words, we first get a clear picture of a business that uses JazzHR for its hiring process.
+We discover that JazzHR’s client base includes exceptional, value-driven businesses.
+We learn that their recruiting software lets their clients hold tight to their company values.
+And because we become endeared to Kiip as we get a brief tour of their business, we feel more positively about JazzHR’s product, which Kiip uses and trusts.

 This, too, may seem counter-intuitive: Why let someone else talk about their own business for so long in a testimonial for your company?
-But the more your prospect begins to understand the kinds of amazing businesses you do work for, the more they’ll want to be a part of the culture you’re creating and helping sustain… and the more likely they are to believe that you are a part of the reason those businesses are as amazing as they are.
+But as prospects begin to understand the kinds of amazing businesses you work with, they’ll grow more eager to be a part of the culture you’re creating and helping sustain.
+They’re also more likely to believe that you are a part of the reason those businesses are as amazing as they are.

 Discover the testimonial style that fits your business

-So there’s our shortlist of great examples.
-But when you sit down to compile your testimonials, don’t limit yourself to what’s here.
-Put yourself in your customers’ shoes, and try to imagine what they’ll want or need to hear.
-While there are plenty of sub-par testimonials on the internet, there are also quite a lot of exemplary ones.
-Spend some time on the sites of the businesses you most respect and take a look at what they’re offering in the way of customer reviews and testimonials.
+That’s our shortlist of great examples.
+But when you sit down to collect your testimonials, don’t limit yourself.
+Put yourself in your customers’ shoes.
+Think about what they’ll want or need to hear.
+While there are plenty of sub-par testimonials on the internet, there are also plenty of fantastic examples.
+Spend some time on the sites of your favorite businesses and take a look at what their customer reviews and testimonials to get inspiration.